Tony Slydini: Seminars, publications, and the closing years

 Slydini's influence spread across the magic spectrum such that by 1975, his fame led to a major event in the field of magic.
 Joe Stevens, of Stevens Magic Emporium, organized a gathering of magicians in Las Vegas in March 1978.
 The event, attended mostly by professional magicians was a first and it was called The Slydini Seminar.
 The annual event grew in popularity and size, becoming known as the Desert Magic Seminar and later the World Magic Summit.
 Tony Slydini presented three solid hours of shows and lectures, plus additional semi-private lessons available to the 90 magicians in attendance and began a tradition of educational offerings to magicians, expanding the number and nature of lectures with an emphasis on variety and versatility.
 Slydini attended and lectured at the event originally named for him until his health no longer permitted travel.

-Over his lifetime, many books on were written about Slydini, his sleight-of-hand techniques, the psychology behind his performance and his clever methods of misdirection.
+Over his lifetime, many books were written about Slydini, his sleight-of-hand techniques, the psychology behind his performance and his clever methods of misdirection.
 In 1976, Slydini wrote a personal authorization letter to all magic societies and associations in North America, sponsoring his protégé, Bill Wisch, to represent him and take his place introducing, demonstrating and marketing his long awaited, two-volume, book sets, The Best of Slydini and More and The Magical World of Slydini, both written by Karl Fulves.
 These two book sets are considered to be must-read standard classics in magical literature.
 Wisch lectured on Slydini's methods and techniques, as well as his own, to thousands of magicians in 74 cities across the United States and Canada in 1976 and 1978.

 There were also films, videos and countless articles on his methods and philosophies.
 The scientific professions also took an interest and more than ten feature articles were written about his psychological methods for distraction and in particular, willful misdirection.
 Scientific American published a 2015 research article entitled "The Neuroscience of Slydini's Paper Balls-to-Hat Magic Trick".

 The magician who taught himself continued to teach others well into his eighties.

 Death

-Tony Slydini died of heart failure on January 15, 1991, following a lengthy illness and several years of confinement in a New Jersey nursing home.
-Howard Bauman, the editor of the International Brotherhood of Magician's publication, The Linking Ring, wrote, "A magical light went out on January 15, when Slydini died.
-For more than 40 years he had brightened the horizons of magic with his special kind of prestidigitation.
-Slydini was a dedicated student of magic and developed his own style of misdirection and timing that was certainly regarded as truly artistic.
-Tony Slydini will be missed especially by his legion of friends."

-Slydini was buried in Union, New Jersey.
-New memorials, books, video and film presentations about the man who changed magic continue to be written and produced more than 25 years after his death.
+Slydini died of heart failure on January 15, 1991, after several years in a New Jersey nursing home.